 - You don’t want to lose market share to your competitors

-To help ensure your business is on the digital fast track to success, below are some of the best ways to beef up your online game.
+To help ensure your business is on the digital fast track to success, below are some of the best ways to digitize your business and beef up your online game.

 Step 1: Get Online

 We’re willing to bet you’ve used a screen recently.
 You’re probably even reading this on a screen right now.
 Which means — SURPRISE — you’re online!

 Well, you’re not alone.
 Every man, woman, and child is doing exactly the same thing.
 Even the cat is on Instacart these days placing orders to Petco.